Stalruth/stalruth.github.io-source/index.md

 This was my first project written using Svelte/SvelteKit and its performance has been consistently good (as judged by Core Web Vitals) despite the ever increasing amounts of data getting thrown at it.

-### VGC Homemade Standings

-My [VGC Homemade Standings site] displays information about Pokémon tournaments as they happen, giving players and spectators up-to-date information about how they and other players are doing in a tournament.
-Once teamlists are published for an event they are automatically republished on this website, allowing people to look at a player's run after the fact including their opponents' teams.

-This is a fork of the VGC Standings available on [Pokédata] - initally created because that site was thought to be shutting down it has since taken on an identity of its own.

 ### Other Projects

 These are smaller projects that are generally not being updated as actively as the ones mentioned above.